opnfv/kvmfornfv/docs/all/environment-setup.rst

 CPU Topology
 ~~~~~~~~~~~~

-NUMA topology is also important for latency reducation.
+NUMA topology is also important for latency reduction.

 Below is the CPU topology on the baseline test platform.
 ::